Vimal (actor): 2018–present

 In 2018, Boopathy Pandian's Mannar Vagaiyara was released.
 The film is produced by Vimal for the first time.
 It was running successful and was declared a super hit.
 In December, an adult comedy film, Evanukku Engeyo Matcham Irukku.
 It was a poor review from critics and audiences.
 His next two films were romantic comedies including Kalavani 2 (2019), a sequel to Kalavani and Kanni Raasi (2020).

 Vimal was seen in the Zee5 crime thriller web series Vilangu (2022).
 The series, written and directed by Prashanth Pandiyaraj, started streaming in February and received extremely positive reviews.
-He was acted as surprise cameo in Vijay Sethupathi starrer DSP (2022) directed by Ponram.
+He was acted in a cameo in Vijay Sethupathi starrer DSP (2022) directed by Ponram.
 In 2023, he returns to the family territory in rural comedy, Deiva Machan.
 His next projects were action films such as Kulasami and Thudikkum Karangal.

 In 2024, Vimal plays the role of a morgue driver in Pogumidam Vegu Thooramillai.
 Follow-up to the Bose Venkat's-directed action-drama film Sir, which explores themes of social inequality and the importance of education.
+In 2025, Vimal appeared in five films such as Badava, Paramasivan Fathima, Desingu Raja 2, Galatta Family and Mahasenha.
+All of these films were disappointing to audiences.